Afrikaans Wilde als or as I was told Wilde alles “want dit maak amper alles reg”.

 IsiXhosa : Umhlonyane - IsiXhosa word for courage

 As you may notice both the Basotho and Xhosa call it courage, because you take it for courage.
-In the indigenous culture you have to match the characteristic emotion of the person with the emotion of the plant.
-This match is what brings about the healing.
+In the indigenous cultures you have to match the characteristic emotion of the person with the emotion of the plant.
+By naming the plant by what it does rather than by whom described it or what it looks like conveys wisdom immediately.
+This emotional match is what brings about the healing.

 Courage is the quality we all need in quantity when we need to face letting go what we think we know before we can learn more and new things.
-As long as we generalise the little we know and think it can be applied in all cases then we are stuck in our security of generalisation.
+Change is so difficult without courage.
+Since we generalise the little we know and think it can be applied always then we are stuck in our security of generalisation.

 Self doubt is a great destroyer of courage.

 Description and diagnostic features

 This plant grows about a metre to two high and has finely feathered grey-green leaves.
 The leaves are bitter to the taste.
 The plant is covered with small ball shaped flowers from late summer.
 They are yellow-green.